Kiki-99/Machine-Learning-Challenge-/README.md

   - There are less than 100K samples in the dataset.

 After training and fitting a model with selective features, applying `GridSearchCV` to tune the best model with different parameters.
-The result show that the best parameter is **'C': 1000, 'gamma': 1, 'kernel': 'linear' with 88.23% accuracy.**
+The result shows that the best parameter is **'C': 1000, 'gamma': 1, 'kernel': 'linear' with 88.32% accuracy.**

 ![SVM Selection](/Images/svm_parameter_range.JPG)